In-Groups, Out-Groups, and the Psychology of Crowds

-The arbitrary nature of ingroup-outgroup distinctions between fans of different sports teams carries over to many other everyday mundane situations.
+The arbitrary nature of ingroup-outgroup distinctions between fans carries over to many other everyday situations.
 For example, consider the distinction between pedestrians and motorists.
 When you are the pedestrian entering a crosswalk, you feel entitled to take your time to make it across the street.
 "Oh, let me just stop a second and send this text to my friend."
-The drivers in the cars who are waiting for you to cross the street just have to wait, no matter whether you're typing two words or a three-page missive.
+The drivers in the cars who are waiting for you to cross the street just have to wait.
 In fact, you might hurl an insulting comment out to the motorist while you're at it ("Chill out, buddy!").
 Now put yourself in the role of the motorist.
-Your agitation and annoyance builds as you watch the idiotic pedestrian strolling in front of you seemingly oblivious to anyone else.
+Your agitation and annoyance builds as you watch the idiotic pedestrian strolling in front of you, seemingly oblivious to anyone else.
 A few choice insults might come to your mind as well.

 Elliot's "experiment" became the basis for her life's work and she now conducts workshops in which she replicates the brown eye/blue eye exercise for diversity sensitivity training.
 Once you've been the victim of outgroup stereotyping, she reasons, you are more likely to treat your own outgroup (however it's defined) more humanely.

 Perhaps there is some survival mechanism at work in formulating ingroup-outgroup distinctions.
 In our desire to feel safe, we bond together with those whom we see as most like us so that we can protect ourselves from those who might do us harm.
 The virtual fences we build keep the outsiders away and allow us to go on with our daily lives feeling protected and secure.
 However, it is precisely these fences that keep us from bonding with our fellow human beings and in this way, undercut our true security.